AntoineGagnon/android-framework-detector/README.md

 ## Usage

 Run the program by specifying an APK file as an argument.
-You can also use the `--verbose` or `-v` flag to get a more detailed output.

-### Basic Usage

 ```bash
 ./apkdetector <app_name.apk>